Get there faster with SAS

 Just look at Mikkeller for proof: What started as a home-brewing project in Mikkel Borg Bjergsø’s kitchen is today a veritable craft beer empire with a dozen bars and restaurants in Copenhagen and around the world.
 And Mikkeller’s not the only Danish brewery garnering international praise, To Øl, Dry & Bitter, Beer Here, and Gamma have all earned acclaim in recent years.

 But where to try all these delicious beers?
 Thankfully, Copenhagen has more than a few options for every taste.
-From brewery outposts like Mikkeller and Friends, BRUS, Nørrebro Bryghus and Dial’legd, to the classic American-style craft beer bars like Fermentoren and Lord Nelson, to stylish bars like Mikropolis, there are more great place to try craft beer in Copenhagen than ever.
+From brewery outposts like Mikkeller and Friends, BRUS, Nørrebro Bryghus and Dial’legd, to the classic American-style craft beer bars like Fermentoren, to stylish bars like Mikropolis, there are more great place to try craft beer in Copenhagen than ever.

 If you're looking for the complete 24/7 foodie experience, you might want to consider booking some accommodation that ensures you're never far away from your next snack.
 And while that does pretty much include every hotel and hostel in Copenhagen, there are some places where you'll practically have a scrumptious meal right next door.
 (N.B.
 Yes, we're still talking about food.)